ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ## [From _Bradford reporter._](https://chroniclingamerica.loc.gov/lccn/sn84024558/1860-12-13/ed-1/seq-4)

 #### 1860-12-13 &middot; Towanda, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ will add, that after using it fur
+about twenty yea s ami comparing tlie hems
+so cured with others cured by adoz-n different
+processes, we are more tliau ever convinced of
+its superiority.
+It is this;
 To one gallon of water,
 Take 1 1-2 lbs of salt,
 1-2 lb. of sugar,